s2607/webthing/readme.md

   8) generate postscript with embedded images etc.
   9) maybe a GUI with that atari game library.
   10) history (I *really* like how Tom Duff's Mothra browser does this)
+  11) check mimetype and handle it accordingly (text/plain in particular, maybe use mailcap)

 ##Warning